richgel999/bc7enc_rdo/README.md

 ./bc7enc -1 -z1.0 -zd blah.png
 ```

-To encode to BC1 with RDO with a higher then default smooth block scale factor (which is 10.0):
+To encode to BC1 with RDO with a higher then default smooth block scale factor:
 ```
-./bc7enc -1 -z1.0 -zb20.0 blah.png
+./bc7enc -1 -z1.0 -zb40.0 blah.png
 ```

 Use -zb1.0 to disable smooth block error scaling completely, which increases RDO performance but can result in noticeable artifacts on smooth/flat blocks at higher lambdas.

 Use -zc# to control the RDO window size in bytes.
-Good values are 128-8192.
+Good values to try are 16-8192.
 Use -zt to disable RDO multithreading.
-Currently, OpenMP is enabled in MSVC builds, but not in other builds.

-To encode to BC1 with RDO at the highest achievable quality/effectiveness (this is extremely slower):
+To encode to BC1 with RDO at the highest achievable quality/effectiveness (this is extremely slow):

 ```
 ./bc7enc -1 -z1.0 -zc32768 blah.png